Comparison

 }

-Are the competitor pricing details on this page exact?
+Are the Octoparse pricing details on this page exact?

-No. Competitor pricing and plan limits change, so this page describes the public pricing model at a high level and links to the official Octoparse pages for current numbers.
+No. Octoparse's task and tier limits change, so this page keeps them general and links to Octoparse for current plans.

 Source notes and hedges